Earth Charter in Action. Powering a global movement.

 The Guidelines for the All-Russian Open Lesson “Ecology and Culture – the Future of Russia” was elaborated by experts of CEPC and ISD in 2013.
 The Lesson was recommended by the Ministry of Education and Science of the Russian Federation and conducted in schools throughout Russia.
 The focal point of the Lesson is to provide the basic knowledge on sustainable development ideas based on the principles of the Earth Charter.

-The Russian Social Forum “Priorities of Sustainable Development: Challenges of Civil Society” in September 2013, publicized a Declaration suggesting the adoption of the Ethics Code of Sustainable Development on the basis of the Earth Charter.
+The Russian Social Forum “Priorities of Sustainable Development: Challenges of Civil Society” in September 2013, publicized a Declaration suggesting the adoption of the Ethic Code of Sustainable Development on the basis of the Earth Charter.
 Also in Russia, the Declaration of the Third National Conference on Environmental Education in November, “…recommends educational institutions to include basic ideas of the Earth Charter and the Green Economy in the Curriculum of the scientific and humanitarian disciplines.”
 The Earth Charter document was given to all participants at this conference.

 In 2007 a new partnership was initiated between the Center for Russian Environmental Policy and Culture and Earth Charter International.
 Since then, this Center has taken a leadership role in promoting the Earth Charter in Russia.
 For instance, they brought the Earth Charter to the agenda of several All-Russian Conferences focused on the priorities of environmental policy and civil society, held in Moscow in 2007 and in Barnaul (Altai) in 2008.
 The conferences were organized under the leadership of Dr. Vladimir Zakharov, President of the Center, who is also the Chairman of the Environmental Commission of the Russian Public Chamber.